Variance-Reduced Accelerated First-order Methods: Central Limit Theorems and Confidence Statements: Numerical Simulations.

-{\bf Coverage probability of the constructed confidence region.} In one single replication, we run Algorithms \ref{Alg_1}, \ref{Alg_2} and \ref{Alg_3} by $n$ independent sample paths and terminate them when the total number of sampled gradients used reaches $N_{\max}.$ Then we can construct the $95\%$ confidence region defined by \eqref{def-conf-region} and check whether the true parameter lies in the constructed confidence region.
-We estimate the coverage probability (i.e., the proportion of replications that the confidence region contains the true value) by 1000 replications.
+{\bf Coverage probability of the constructed confidence region.} In a single replication, we \vus{generate $n$ independent sample paths for} Algorithms \ref{Alg_1}, \ref{Alg_2} and \ref{Alg_3} and terminate {each sample path} when the total number of sampled gradients used reaches $N_{\max}.$ Then we can construct the $95\%$ confidence region by \eqref{def-conf-region} and check whether the true parameter lies in the constructed confidence region.
+We estimate the coverage probability (i.e., the proportion of replications that the confidence region contains the true value) by conducting 1000 replications.
 The estimated coverage probability for Algorithms \ref{Alg_1}-\ref{Alg_3} with different selection of sample paths $n$ and simulation budget $N_{\max} $ is shown in Table \ref{Tab1}.
-It can be seen that the coverage probabilities are getting closer to the nominal level $95\%$ when the sample paths $n$ grows larger.
-It seems that the simulation budget $N_{\max}$ does not significantly impact the coverage probability, however, larger $N_{\max}$ does narrow the confidence region.
+It shows the impact of the number of independent runs on the quality of the confidence intervals.
+It can be seen that the coverage probabilities are getting closer to the nominal level of $95\%$ when the number of sample paths $n$ grows larger.
+In particular, we see that $n \geq 10$ seems to produce relatively accurate confidence bands but for $n \leq 8$, the intervals did drop in quality (measured in terms of coverage probability).
+Thus, we conclude from empirical simulations that a modest number of independent runs can generate relatively high quality confidence intervals.
+While it is seen from Table \ref{Tab1} that the simulation budget $N_{\max}$ does not significantly impact the coverage probability; however, a larger $N_{\max}$ does lead to narrowing of the confidence region.

 {\bf Polynomially increasing batch-sizes. } We run Algorithms \ref{Alg_1}-\ref{Alg_3} with the batch-size increasing at a polynomial rate $N_k=\lceil k^{v}\rceil ,v=2 $.
 The convergence rate of the relative error $ { \mathbb{E}[\| x_k-x^*\|_2] \over \|x^*\|_2} $ is shown in Figure \ref{GPoly1}, while the histograms of $k^{ v/2}(x_{ k}^5-x^*)$ at $k=100 $ along with the fitted normal distribution are shown in Figure \ref{GPoly2}.
 It can be seen that the accelerated scheme has the best performance because it displays fastest convergence rate and the rescaled error has smallest variance.